Society / September 27, 2024

 By signing up, you confirm that you are over the age of 16 and agree to receive occasional promotional offers for programs that support The Nation’s journalism.
 You may unsubscribe or adjust your preferences at any time.
 You can read our Privacy Policy here.

 The problem starts with the myriad internal and external boards and panels responsible for police discipline.
-I will spare you the acronym overload and say, simply, that there are too many of them, and none of them talk to each other.
+I will spare you the acronym overload and say, simply, that there are too many of them, and none of them talk to one another.
 When everybody is responsible for discipline, nobody is.
 A cop suspected of wrongdoing may be investigated by multiple disciplinary committees, or may slip through the cracks entirely.
-And these boards tend to view each incident as one-off events, instead of looking at the profile of the officer as a whole.
+And these boards tend to view each incident as a one-off event, instead of looking at the profile of the officer as a whole.
 If an officer suspected of conducting an illegal stop has received past complaints that resulted in no formal punishment, the board or boards investigating them might have no knowledge of those prior complaints when assessing his conduct.

 So imagine you’re a Black New Yorker and you’ve been illegally stopped and frisked, and then you go through all the trouble of filing a complaint at your local precinct.
 Let’s say the cop’s commanding officer does not dismiss your complaint out of hand (which they often do) and instead dutifully runs the complaint up the chain to one of the various internal review boards.
 Let’s also imagine that you go the extra mile and file a complaint with the Civilian Complaint Review Board.
 What happens next?

-Even when there is a recommendation (and the Civilian Complaint Review Board regularly makes such recommendations, despite the challenges) the police commissioner can functionally ignore it.
+Even when there is a recommendation (and the Civilian Complaint Review Board regularly makes such recommendations, despite the challenges), the police commissioner can functionally ignore it.
 And if no discipline is handed out, then the entire complaint and investigation is basically lost in the sauce, so the next time the officer is investigated for illegal conduct, it’s like your complaint never happened.

-But if everything works out for you: if you complain and the officer is actually investigated and recommended for discipline and the commissioner allows that discipline to take place, the standard punishment for a stop-and-frisk violation is… three days suspension.
-So, violating your constitutional rights results in an unpaid long weekend for the cop.
+But if everything works out for you—if you complain and the officer is actually investigated and recommended for discipline and the commissioner allows that discipline to take place—the standard punishment for a stop-and-frisk violation is… three days suspension.
+So violating your constitutional rights results in an unpaid long weekend for the cop.

 Reducing the discretionary power of the police commissioner is critical to any meaningful reform.
 As Sisay told The Nation: “The Police Commissioner currently has the final authority on disciplinary matters and has historically used this discretion to excuse illegal stops, frisks, and searches.
 The entire NYPD disciplinary system needs to change, but removing the Commissioner’s unchecked authority is a necessary step to ensure true accountability.”